alissa-huskey/python-class/docs/lessons/statements.md

 One way to think of it is:

-  * if you can save the the result of the code to a variable, then it is an expression
+  * if you can save the result of the code to a variable, then it is an expression
   * if the result of the code causes something to happen it is a statement

 The string `"hello"` on a line by itself is does not cause anything to